owenpb/kitaev_clusters/docs/source/index.rst

 -----------------
 * **kitaev_clusters** contains the main code files.
 The main modules are:

- 1. symmetry_functions: a collection of functions which use lattice symmetries to reduce the effective Hilbert space dimension.
+ 1. symmetry_functions: a collection of functions which use lattice symmetries to reduce the Hilbert space dimension.
  2. hamiltonian_functions: a collection of functions for efficient construction of the sparse matrix Hamiltonian.
  3. ground_state_functions: a collection functions for obtaining ground states and measuring physical quantities.
 * **scripts** contains example scripts showing how the library can be used.